 An effective automated sequence isn't just a series of emails.
 It's a complete engagement strategy that might start with an email, suggest a LinkedIn connection a few days later, and then create a task for a phone call after the prospect has opened your message.
 This makes your outreach feel more organic and less like a robotic blast.
 It shows you’ve done your homework and are trying to build a real connection.
 By using AI-powered workflows, you can manage these complex sequences without letting anything fall through the cracks, turning a series of isolated actions into a single, coherent conversation.

-Connect Email, LinkedIn, and Phone Calls
+Connect Email, LinkedIn, and Phone Calls in One Sequence

 The best outreach sequences layer different channels together.
 Start with an email, then add a LinkedIn step two days later.
 This could be a connection request, a profile view, or a comment on a recent post.
 The goal is to create a sense of familiarity.
 When the prospect sees your name, it’s not the first time.
 A few days after that, the sequence can create a task for you to make a phone call.
 This combination of digital and direct outreach is highly effective.
 It keeps you top of mind and shows you’re persistent without being annoying, all while organizing your tasks in one central place.

-Use SMS for Time-Sensitive Follow-Ups
+When to Use SMS for Urgent Follow-Ups

 Texting is a powerful but delicate tool in sales.
 It’s not for cold outreach.
 Instead, use SMS for high-intent, time-sensitive moments where an email might get lost.
 Think of it for confirming a meeting time you just booked or sending a quick follow-up note after a great call.
 Because SMS feels more personal and immediate, it’s perfect for nudging a deal forward at a critical stage.
 Keep the messages short, professional, and always to the point.
 Used correctly, it can be the touchpoint that secures a meeting or gets a final sign-off.

-Add Personal Video to Your Sequences
+Add Personal Video to Your Outreach

 Nothing builds a human connection faster than video.
 Instead of another block of text, embed a short, personal video in your outreach emails.
 This isn’t a big marketing production.
 Just use your webcam to record a 30-second clip introducing yourself and mentioning something specific to the prospect.
 It immediately stands out in a crowded inbox and shows you’ve put in real effort.
 Tools like Vidyard and Loom integrate directly into your workflow, making it easy to add a personal touch that gets much higher engagement than a text-only email.

-Automate Social Media Touchpoints
+Automate Your Social Media Touchpoints

 You can build social media interactions directly into your outreach sequences.
 Before your first email even goes out, you can have a step to follow the prospect on LinkedIn or like one of their recent posts.
 These small, automated social touchpoints act as a warm-up.
 They make your name familiar before you ever ask for anything.
 When your email finally lands in their inbox, they’re more likely to recognize you and engage.
 It’s a low-effort way to build rapport and show you’re paying attention to their world beyond just their email address.